 In particular drivers are being asked to be mindful of the traditional horse drawn wagons, known as a Vardo, which will be making their way through the county over the coming days and weeks.
 Motorists are asked to pass slow and wide past these wagons.

+The annual fair will take place between Thursday 8 June until Wednesday 14 June.
 The migration period through Northumberland usually starts 10 days before and lasts for up to 10 days after the fair dates.

 The main routes affected by the migration are: